Diageo: Since 2015

 In March 2024, the company reopened Port Ellen distillery after it had been closed for 40 years and, in September 2024, it acquired Ritual Zero Proof, a non-alcoholic spirits brand.
 It formed the Diageo Luxury Group in November 2024, sold Cacique rum to La Martiniquaise in January 2025, and transferred majority ownership of Cîroc in North America to Main Street Advisors in June 2025.

+In September 2025, Doug Ford, the Premier of Ontario, Canada, staged a protest against Diageo's decision to close the Crown Royal whisky bottling plant in Amherstburg and move operations to the United States.
+The company announced plans to close the plant by February 2026, with 180 jobs lost.
+At a press conference, Ford emptied a bottle of Crown Royal onto the ground, called the company's decision, "dumb as a bag of hammers," and vowed to retaliate—the provincial purchase of Diageo products tops C$740 million annually.
+He urged Ontarians to support locally produced whisky instead, accusing Diageo of disrespecting workers and failing to consult the union.
+Diageo defended the move as a necessary shift in its North American supply chain, while stating that Crown Royal would continue to be produced in Canada, with product for the Canadian market also continuing to be bottled in Canada.

 Operations

 Diageo operates many whisky distilleries in Scotland and around the world.
 Other than the in-house brands, Diageo also owns a 34% stake in the Moet Hennessy drinks division of French luxury goods company LVMH.
 Diageo operates across Europe, North America, Latin America, the Caribbean, Asia–Pacific and Africa.